johbry17/DC-AirBnB-Data/README.md

 ## Description

-A detialed analysis of Washington D.C.'s AirBnB's, offering a wide variety of metrics for evaluating AirBnB's in Washington, DC, deisgned to help a consumer choose their personal perfect AirBnB.
+A detialed analysis of Washington D.C.'s AirBnB's, offering a wide variety of metrics for evaluating AirBnB's in Washington, DC, designed to help a consumer choose their personal perfect AirBnB.
 We generate a variety of charts, tables, and an interactive map and make them avialable to the user.

 ## Usage